 Each year, MLSC brings together Maryland’s legal services community to recognize people and organizations that have contributed significantly to the provision of legal services and access to justice for low-income Marylanders.
-MLSC honors the award recipients at an Annual Awards Reception in December.
+MLSC honors the award recipients at an Annual Awards Reception in the fall.

-The Arthur W. Machen, Jr. Award is presented to a judge or an attorney (usually in private practice) who has demonstrated extraordinary commitment to increasing access to justice and improving the civil legal services delivery system for low-income Marylanders.
+The Arthur W. Machen, Jr. Award is presented to an attorney (usually in private practice) or a judge who has demonstrated extraordinary commitment to increasing access to justice and improving the civil legal services delivery system for low-income Marylanders.